Zoom Rooms Audio Guidelines

 Here is an overview of Zoom Rooms Software Audio Processing:

 There is no need for an external device to do this processing for you if you need to use a mixer or other microphone source that is not integrated with a speaker output.
 Zoom will do all of the optimization based on adaptive processing to learn the room and optimize the audio.
 Zoom can hear multiple independent channels of audio in certain applications and apply processing to each channel of audio for an optimized experience.
-To enable the Zoom software audio processing, on the Zoom Room controller, tap Settings > Microphone > tap the Software Audio Processing toggle:
+To enable the Zoom software audio processing, on the Zoom Room controller, tap Settings, then Microphone, then tap the Software Audio Processing toggle:

 This will be selected automatically whenever the input and output devices differ.
 In other words, if the mic cannot reference the speaker within the device itself, this can be enabled for echo cancellation and audio optimization.